 4. Don’t be afraid to engage

 One of the most frustrating experiences of candidates is that there’s not a face behind the process.
-They just see a standard careers@… or jobs@… email address, which is definitely frustrating.
+They just see a standard [email protected]… or [email protected]… email address, which is definitely frustrating.

 Use your job landing page or careers site to promote your recruiters and let them engage with potential candidates.
 They might share the opportunity to colleagues so all type of personalised visibility matters.
 It gives a personal touch an otherwise impersonal process.

 Sure, most candidates won’t share the vacancy to other colleagues if they want the job.
 But what if they don’t want it?

 Having a specific URL and an easy to see call-to-action for visitors to share the job to their social networks and colleagues can be a way of empowering a passive visitor and making them active.
 You can even go further and offer a reward for visitors who promote the job.
 Marketing 🙂